Prime Minister Imran Khan will likely visit UAE if Pakistan reach T20 World Championship final - ExBulletin

 Prime Minister Imran Khan will likely visit UAE if Pakistan reach T20 World Championship final

-Prime Minister (PM) Imran Khan is expected to pay a one-day visit to the United Arab Emirates (UAE) to watch the T20 World Cup final, if Pakistan beats Australia in today’s semi-final. hui.
+ISLAMABAD: Prime Minister (PM) Imran Khan is expected to pay a one-day visit to the United Arab Emirates (UAE) to attend the T20 World Cup final, if Pakistan beats Australia in the semi-finals of today, ARY News reported, citing sources familiar with the development.

 The visit is linked to the victory of the men in green against the Kangaroos in today’s semi-final.